Actionable Book Summary: The Power of Habit by Charles Duhigg

 Break the habit into pieces: If you posses hasty habits which you want to get rid of, break them into pieces.
 Do your best to understand what is triggering the habit in the first place.
 We often smoke or drink because we’re bored or we want to feel better about ourselves.
 Alcoholics long for a drink because it offers them escape from their current reality, people, the job they do.
 It blocks their worries for a while.
 Instead of drinking, try socializing.
 Connecting with other people, sharing your worries.
 Whatever it is, start facing your problems instead of avoiding them.

-Plan for the worse: Let’s say you’ve set a goal to train every-single-day.
+Plan for the worse: Let’s say you’ve set a goal to train every single day.
 You get up, you train, you feel good.
 You follow this routine for a couple of weeks but at some point, something interferes with your routine.
 For example, your wife gives birth.
-Exercising at morning might not be possible anymore.
+At this point, exercising in the morning might not be possible anymore.
 Or, you need to work later for a couple of days.
 Sometimes such interruption in our daily schedule can break our good intentions.
 That’s why you need a contingency plan.
 Workout only for 5 minutes.
 Do a couple of pushups.
 It might be small but it will help you keep your habit.

 Start with changing one habit: Regardless of your desires for the future, if you want progress start small.
 Change only one habit.
 Change something small and make adjustments along the way.
 The idea is to be persistent and don’t break the chain.
 If you want to lose weight, for example, add a checkbox every time you exercise.
 The more checks you have without interruption the more you’ll want to keep them coming.